As you all may have cleverly deduced, it's almost Christmas.

 I still get massive bags of books out from the library, and sometimes I even manage to get through all of them before they’re due back.

-I am quite a fast reader, so if I’m not doing anything else I can potentially get through about three books in a day.
+I am quite a fast reader, so if I’m not doing anything else

 The problem is however, I can’t just read one book right through and THEN start another one.
 Instead, I’ll be reading about seven or eight at the same time, reading a few chapters of one and then another throughout the day.
 Due to this, I usually finish quite a few books at the same time (usually about five minutes before I have to take them back to the library).